Memorials to the unborn aim to spur reflection on abortion

 Harris said memorials recalling the unborn — made possible by the Knights of Columbus and other pro-life advocates — exist at more than 20 churches and cemeteries in the Diocese of Rochester.
 They include recently erected memorials at Greece’s St. Mark Church, dedicated in November 2017; and Holy Cross Cemetery in Dansville, dedicated in October 2016.

 Vada Holmes, a parishioner of Holy Family Catholic Community, noted that the memorial in Dansville is a combined effort of Knights of Columbus Council 11538 — to which her husband, Wayne, belongs — as well as the Knights’ Ladies Auxiliary and private donors.
-Other memorials for the unborn located at Catholic cemeteries are in Webster, at Holy Trinity Cemetery; in Canandaigua, at Calvary Cemetery; and in Elmira, at Ss.
-Peter and Paul Cemetery.
+Other memorials for the unborn located at Catholic cemeteries are in Webster, at Holy Trinity Cemetery; in Canandaigua, at Calvary Cemetery; in Elmira, at Ss.
+Peter and Paul Cemetery; and in Penn Yan, at St. Michael Cemetery.
 And in Ithaca, the monument at the former Immaculate Conception School is in the process of being moved to Calvary Cemetery because the school property is being sold, according to Peter Romani, past grand knight of Council 277.